Explore fabulous Florence in a day

 Where to eat?

 Ok, so now you are probably hungry after doing all this sightseeing in Florence.
 I think you have covered the most important things to see in Florence, but there is still time to explore the city if you have set the day off to visit Florence.
-Before you continue on your endeavors I suggest you go to Via dei Neri, find All’Antico Vinaio and indulge in a porchetta sandwich.
+Before you continue on your endeavours I suggest you go to Via dei Neri, find All’Antico Vinaio and indulge in a porchetta sandwich.
 All’Antico Vinaio is considered one of the – if not the – best place to go if you want to eat a sandwich that will tickle your Tuscan tastebuds.
-And inside the shop you find sausages the size of two-year-old children – fun, cheap and good!
+And inside the shop, you find sausages the size of two-year-old children – fun, cheap and good!
 Check out the reviews here: All’Antico Vinaio.
 If you don’t like sandwiches you should still take a walk down Via dei Neri just to see the shops and huge porchettas, sausages and cheeses being displayed.

 Other things to see in Florence